 A whole grain recipe for Toaster Oven Oatmeal Cookies that’s lighter on sugar but full of cranberry orange flavor!
-(The original post and photos for this recipe were updated on February 22, 2016)

 This small batch oatmeal cookie recipe is simple, lighter on sugar and made with whole wheat flour.
 No worries though, even with it’s healthy-ish attributes it does not skimp in the flavor department.